v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 3. The **Home > Policy > Mail filtering** window displays a list of default **Anti-spam settings** that control how messages are handled by Microsoft 365 anti-spam policies. <br/>

-	Select the drop-down arrow to the left of the **Connection filter policy (always ON)** filter.
+	Select the drop-down arrow to the left of the **Connection filter policy (Default)** filter.
 This displays the current settings for this default connection filter.
-Select the **Edit policy** button.
+Select the **Edit connection filter policy** link.

 4. In the **Connection filter policy** pane that appears, the **Connection filtering** section displays options regarding which IP Addresses will be allowed to send messages to your environment and what IP addresses will be blocked from sending messages. <br/>